 Natural Resources Litigation/WRLC: Practicum

-Limit: 3-5 students
+- Enrollment Limit: 3-5

 Description: The Western Resources Legal Center (WRLC) is currently the nation’s only environmental law center specializing in natural resource users and related issues.
-The WRLC Legal Practicum provides students with a unique opportunity to work with client in resource development businesses, including timber, forestry, mining, and agriculture.
+The WRLC practicum provides students with a unique opportunity to work with clients in resource development businesses, including timber, forestry, mining, and agriculture.
 The type and nature of the work depends upon current clients of WRLC.
 In past semesters, our students gained legal experience by working with WRLC in matters such as: preparation of a US Supreme Court amicus brief, preparation of comments to government agencies, conducting client interviews, participating in federal hearings, drafting pleadings, motions, appeals, client communications and agreements; and obtaining hands on experience with other community practitioners and industry leaders.

-The WRLC Legal Practicum is a 4-credit, Credit/No Credit course with no final examination.
 Students are required to complete at least one substantial writing requirement, such as work on a brief, or a memo to a client.
 In most cases, the writing requirement can fulfill the WIE writing requirement.
 To successfully earn academic credit, students are expected to spend approximately 9-10 hours per week working on WRLC matters to the satisfaction of the supervising attorney.
 Students do not complete the 9-10 hours a week at the WRLC office.
 Rather, students may work independently on assigned class work.

-A student must have permission to register for this Legal Practicum.
+A student must have permission to register for this practicum.
 To apply, submit a resume, letter of interest, an unofficial transcript and a writing sample by email or mail.
 Include your name, contact information, year in law school, which semester(s) you are applying for, and reasons for your interest in working with WRLC.

-The application deadline for either semester is mid-May.
+The application deadline for either semester is mid-April.
 Given the limitation of class size, early applications are encouraged.
 Primary considerations are level of interest and year in law school.
 Late applications may be considered based upon availability.

 Students interested in completing an externship with a WRLC-facilitated placement in law firms and/or natural resources organizations should contact Career Services to apply for an externship.
-You may also contact the executive director of WRLC, Caroline Lobdell by email at CLobdell@wrlegal.org or by phone (503-222-0628).
+You may also contact the executive director of WRLC, Caroline Lobdell by email at CLobdell@wrlegal.org or by phone (503-768-8500).
 She will assist in finding placements.

 For more information,please visit www.wrlegal.org